santiago1234/mxb-genomes/README.md

 ## Usage

-To use this Models, you can install the demes library and load the models using the demes.load function.
+To use the Models, you can install the [demes](https://github.com/popsim-consortium/demes-python) library and load the models using the demes.load function.

 ```Python
 import demes